Insulince/project-generator/README.md

 1. For every line starting from the first line onwards, if this line is not an empty line, then this line should be considered a variable declaration.
 2. Split this line based on the `=` character.
 Left of `=` is the name of the variable, right of `=` is the value.
 3. Once we reach an empty line, advance one more line.
 Assume that this line is the root of your project and contains 0 tabs (tabs indicate structure).
-4. Iterate over every line remaining in the project generation specification file searching for any mention of a variable by name, sandwiched between two `~`.
+4. Iterate over every line remaining in the project generation specification file searching for any mention of a variable by name, sandwiched between two `•`.
 So for example, if you had a variable `weight`.
-This step is searching every line for `~weight~`.
+This step is searching every line for `•weight•`.
 Replace that with the actual value of the variable.
 5. Go back to the first line after the blank line following the variable declarations.
 6. For each line from here, check for the following:
     - Does this line contain `/` at the end?